 Likes, Dislikes, and Recommendations

 Being the gateway between Europe and Asia, Turkey has a lot going for it.
 From abundant agriculture to geographical location to a wealth of historic sites, Turkey is a regional power and could easily achieve world power statues……if the government did not get in its own way.

 From a tourist point of view though, there is so much to see in Turkey.
 With 14 or so World Heritage Sites and at least six different major empires ruling the land over the eons, you will not be able to see everything at one time.
 I recommend you start with Istanbul and then move on to Cappadocia.
 After that you can choose where to visit based on region, empire, geography, or several other factors.

 One thing that is universal in Turkey is their love for food.
 Breakfast is a huge ordeal with many, many things to choose from.
 If you ask for a kabab be prepared to pick from at least a dozen different types.
 Over half the restaurants in Turkey serve meze, which is like tapas and a good way to try many things.
 Of everything I have had my two favorite dishes are kumpir and manti.
 Also note that you should never get in the way of a Turk and their coffee or tea. 😊

-Soon you can get even more helpful hints by watching the travel videos I am making for Turkey.
-In the meantime, you can read what all I did there in my blog posts below.
+You can get even more helpful hints by watching the travel videos I made for Turkey.
+Also, you can read what all I did in Turkey in my blog posts below the videos.